Help give others their dream vacation while running your own business.

 You can finance the purchase of an RV park with a commercial loan that’s secured by the property.
 However, as these properties are generally seen as specialized security, some lenders may classify them as high-risk investments.
 That means higher down payments of 25% to 30% of the property’s value.

 If you’re buying a lower cost RV park and want to pay for it completely upfront, you may be able to use an unsecured, fixed-term business loan.
-Lenders require that you provide evidence of your financial situation, details of your relevant management experience and a business plan that shows revenue and cash flow forecasts.
+Lenders often require that you provide evidence of your financial situation, details of your relevant management experience and a business plan that shows revenue and cash flow forecasts.

 Business loans to consider when buying an RV park